 Is there a chance of pregnancy without ejaculation?
 Can I get pregnant with pre-seminal fluid?

-There are different opinions regarding the presence of spermatozoa in the pre-seminal fluid, but the famous "reversal" is responsible for numerous unwanted pregnancies, so if there is penetration, there is no contraceptive security.
+There are different opinions regarding the presence of spermatozoa in the pre-seminal fluid, but the famous "withdrawal method" is responsible for numerous unwanted pregnancies, so if there is penetration, there is no contraceptive security.

 After how long can I tell if I am pregnant?